1

 CO-SOC is looking to expand and grow the provider network!
 This initiative focuses on CO-SOC Enhanced High Fidelity Wraparound (EHFW) using the National Wraparound Implementation Center (NWIC) Model, Enhanced Multisystemic Therapy (EMST) and Enhanced Functional Family Therapy (EFFT).
 By strengthening the workforce and ensuring program fidelity, this collaboration aims to enhance services to our most vulnerable children and youth, empowering them to lead healthier, more fulfilling lives.
 While specifically targeting agencies/providers who are wanting to join the Colorado System of Care, these forums are open to anyone!
 No registration is needed.

-HCPF is excited to host national experts from the National Wraparound Implementation Center (NWIC) to talk about the model.
-HCPF will present on the CO-SOC philosophy, the partnership with the Regional Accountability Entities (RAEs) and the opportunities for funds to support expansion through the Workforce Capacity Center (WCC).
-There will also be an opportunity for questions and answers.
+HCPF hosted national experts from the National Wraparound Implementation Center (NWIC) to talk about the EHFW model.
+HCPF presented on the CO-SOC philosophy, the partnership with the Regional Accountability Entities (RAEs) and the opportunities for funds to support expansion through the Workforce Capacity Center (WCC).
+While these trainings have concluded, slide decks and resources are available below.

-HCPF is excited to host experts from FFT, LLC and MST Services Affiliate Rocky Mountain MST Network at the Kempe Center to talk about their respective models.
-HCPF will present on the CO-SOC philosophy, the partnership with the Regional Accountability Entities (RAEs) and the opportunities for funds to support expansion through the Workforce Capacity Center (WCC).
-There will also be an opportunity for questions and answers.
+HCPF hosted experts from FFT, LLC and MST Services Affiliate Rocky Mountain MST Network at the Kempe Center to talk about their respective models.
+HCPF presented on the CO-SOC philosophy, the partnership with the Regional Accountability Entities (RAEs) and the opportunities for funds to support expansion through the Workforce Capacity Center (WCC).
+While these trainings have concluded, slide decks and resources are available below.

 Colorado System of Care (CO-SOC) Implementation Advisory Committee